Taiga Hada

-Taiga Hada (羽田 太河, Hada Taiga) is a Japanese Grand Prix motorcycle racer who most recently competed at the 2023 Moto2 World Championship.
+Taiga Hada (羽田 太河, Hada Taiga) is a Japanese Grand Prix motorcycle racer who competes in the ST1000 class of the All Japan Road Race Championship for Astemo Pro Honda SI Racing.
+He was crowned champion of the 2025 All Japan ST1000 class.

 Hada made his Grand Prix racing debut at the 2021 Spanish Grand Prix, replacing the injured Barry Baltus.

 For the season, Hada raced for Pertamina Mandalika SAG Team, replacing the retired Gabriel Rodrigo for the final eight races.

 For the season, Hada again raced for the Pertamina Mandalika SAG Team starting from the Italian round.
 He replaced Lorenzo Dalla Porta who left the team after the first five races.